orkes-io/docs/docs/reference-docs/operators/human.md

 * If the field is read-only and will be passed from somewhere in the workflow, enter a parameter value.
 The value can be [passed as a variable](https://orkes.io/content/developer-guides/passing-inputs-to-task-in-conductor).

-## Task definition
+## Task configuration

-This is the JSON schema for a Human task definition.
+This is the task configuration for a Human task.

 ```json
 {